HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/tutorials.md

 ---
-layout: default
+layout: page
-title: Tutorials
+title: Getting Started
 ---
-# Tutorials

 Here you can find the tutorials for this course.